TACC/Lmod/README.md

 ## ChangeLog

+### Lmod 7.1:

+Features:
+   1. The commands "module --show_hidden avail" and "module --show_hidden" list now show "hidden" modules with the (H) property.
+Also they are displayed as dim.
+This works better on black backgrounds.
+   2. Added the command "module --config_json" to generate a json output of the configuration.
+   3. Add support for env. var.
+LMOD_SITE_NAME to set site name.
+This is also a configuration option.

+Bug Fixes:
+   1. Hidden module now will not be marked as default.
+Lmod loads the highest modulefile that is not hidden.
+   2. Now Check permission of directory before trying to open it.
+   3. Lmod now does not pollute the configure time value of LD_LIBRARY_PATH and LD_PRELOAD into the users env.

 ### Lmod 7.0:
    1. This version support N/V/V. (e.g. fftw/64/3.3.4).
 Put a .version file
       in with the "64" directory to tell Lmod where the version starts.